 More on High Sierra incompatibility

-Built-in iSight cameras: iSight’s built-in cameras are currently not working properly on some machines.
-It’s likely to work but know before you install it, your iSight camera may not work.
+Built-in iSight cameras: iSight’s built-in cameras are currently not working correctly on some machines.
+It’s likely to work but knows before you install it your iSight camera may not work.

-Trackpad (MacBook 5.2 only).
-The trackpad in MacBook5.2 is not fully supported in High Sierra.
-Although it works and is fully usable, High Sierra detects it as a normal mouse, preventing you from changing some trackpad-oriented settings.
+Trackpad (MacBook 5.2 only): The trackpad in MacBook 5.2 is not fully supported in High Sierra.
+Although it works and is entirely usable, High Sierra detects it as a standard mouse, preventing you from changing some trackpad-oriented settings.

 Below are ID Wi-Fi modules that don’t work in High Sierra: